-Disturbance of the ground to accommodate the construction of the access road increases the risk of erosion, and subsequent sediment migration across the landscape.
+Disturbance of the ground resulting from the LRP construction access establishment increases the risk of erosion and subsequent sediment migration across the landscape.
+Soils will be excavated to a depth of 200 mm beneath the access footprint and removed from site using a truck and dog set up or similar.
 Road base will be imported into the site to ensure all-weather access to the site for the entire operational phase of the Proposal.
 The Proposal also involves installing a minimum 300 mm diameter culvert adjacent to The Escort Way to eliminate the risk of water escaping the existing table drain and pushing onto The Escort Way.
-The duration and intensity of rainfall during and after works will greatly influence the potential impacts to soils and contingency planning and preparation will be required to ensure these risks are minimised.

-The estimated surface soil disturbance is calculated to be 0.5 ha for the Proposal.
-Surface soil disturbance to accommodate the construction access upgrade increases the risk of erosion, and subsequent sediment migration across the landscape and into adjacent waterways.
+The estimated surface soil disturbance is calculated to be 0.1 ha for the Proposal.
+Surface soil disturbance to accommodate the LRP construction access increases the risk of erosion, and subsequent sediment migration across the landscape and into adjacent waterways.
 The duration and intensity of rainfall during and after works will greatly influence the potential impacts to soils and contingency planning and preparation will be required to ensure these risks are minimised.

-High winds have the potential to create dust/sedimentation/deposition issues during the construction phase.
-There is potential for erosion if work sites are left exposed for long periods of time without adequate safety measures to prevent runoff/wind erosion.
+High winds have the potential to create dust / sedimentation / deposition issues during the construction phase.
+There is potential for erosion if work sites are left exposed for long periods of time without adequate safety measures to prevent runoff / wind erosion.

-Use of fuels and chemicals, construction materials and wastes may also pollute soils on the site.
+The use of fuels and chemicals, construction materials and wastes may also pollute soils on site.